Health-RI/starter-kit-info/health-ri/starter-kit-local/Loading_data.md

     -H 'Content-Type: application/json;charset=UTF-8' \
     -d "$mapping_body"
 ```
+As a result `mapper` creates a dataset (if not exists) and associates files with it by accession id.

 To validate files are there from database side:
 ```shell
 docker exec -it postgres bash